viviandotdev/ObsidianVault/+ Encounters/Core Document.md

 		start out as notes ()
 Project-managemnt => Notion (Jira)
-	coding projects with backlog and everything is managed here Task management => Tick Tick (to do list) small quick projects can go directly into task management system Bookmarks management => Raindrop (resources)
+	coding projects with backlog and everything is managed here this where you store information about the tickets and stuff view features and stuff
+Task management => Tick Tick (to do list)
+	small quick projects can go directly into task management system Bookmarks management => Raindrop (resources)